diegomarin75/VoyagerMission/README.md

 (I mean, it does not use OpenGL or other 3D graphic libraries).
 It only uses svgalib to access screen surface.

 The simulation includes 71 celestial bodies counting planets and satellites.
-20 of them are rendered with surface images available on internet.
+20 of them are rendered with rectangular surface images available on internet, which are rendered on spheres.
 The background is also filled with stars comming from a 1600 star catalog.

 The spacecraft is simulated a set of points that act as a rigid solid.
-Some of the points of the spacecraft have engines attached that produce propulsion or rotation of the spacecraft.
+Some of the points of the spacecraft have engines attached on them that produce propulsion or rotation of the spacecraft.
 This is controlled with the keyboard.

 On the screen the application displays the following things:

 - Outside window:

-  The visible objects on the rendered universe are displated here, this includes, planets, satellites and stars.
+  The visible objects on the rendered universe through the spacefraft cockpit window are displated here, this includes, planets, satellites and stars.

 - Spacecraft cockpit panels:
   - Spacecraft orientation plus velocity and acceleration vectors
   - Solar system 2D map, showing nearby celestial bodies
-  - Spacecraft state information (orientation, velocity, accereration, torque, angular monentum and velocity
+  - Spacecraft state information (orientation, velocity, accereration, torque, angular monentum and velocity)
   - Power of of all the engines
   - Navigation computer console